Search

 In brief

-GitHub Mobile — Redesigned Copilot tab (April 1) — The GitHub mobile app (iOS and Android) gets a redesigned Copilot tab: direct access to sessions and history, native session logs viewable without the web browser, filterable sessions by state, and full controls (create PRs, review results, stop an active session).
+GitHub Mobile — Redesigned Copilot tab (April 1) — The GitHub mobile app (iOS and Android) is getting a redesign of the Copilot tab: direct access to sessions and history, native session logs viewable without going through the web browser, sessions filterable by status, and full controls (create PRs, review results, stop an active session).

 🔗 GitHub Mobile Changelog

-GitHub Mobile — Assign an agent from issues (April 1) — An “Assign an Agent” option appears in the issues menu on iOS and Android, with the ability to add custom instructions and select a different repository for delegation.
+GitHub Mobile — Agent assignment from issues (April 1) — An “Assign an Agent” option appears in the issues menu on iOS and Android, with the ability to add custom instructions and select a different repository for delegation.

 🔗 GitHub Mobile Changelog